robertjli/adventofcode/2023/blog.md

 Well that worked out easily, I'm glad I took the risk of doing the quick, inefficient solution in part 1!
 That's a good lesson for me in the future.

+### Day 5: If You Give A Seed A Fertilizer

+The input values are ten digits, so it's not feasible to actually create maps in memory.
+I'll need to translate each seed value as I parse the input.

+...

+That worked for part 1, but part 2 looks like over a billion seed values, so I won't be able to calculate each one.
+I think the key is that the mappings are all continuous ranges, so I only need to test the lowest value.
+That does mean that one input range could map to multiple output ranges, if it spans multiple ranges in the mapping.

+...

+There was one complication, that if a mapping is not defined then the destination equals the source.
+Since an input range could be split, with one portion within a defined mapping and one portion with no defined mapping, I had to figure out a way to account for that remainder.
+I finally realized that I could just create mapping for these "gaps", then I wouldn't need to keep track of what portions of ranges weren't accounted for.